Uraan (2010 TV series): Plot

 Uraan is the story of Sana (Aamina Sheikh), Sawera (Zhalay Sarhadi) and Ayesha (Saba Qamar), three educated Pakistani women who are total strangers to each other.
 However, by a twist of fate, they eventually find themselves linked to each other in the most shocking way imaginable.

 Sana Hamdani, host and writer of Pakistan's most popular talk show, Uraan, is educated, broad-minded and one of the most well-known celebrities in Pakistan.
 Her show Uraan talks about sensitive issues in Pakistani society, which has made her rise to fame in a few short months.
 Dr. Faraz Saeed (Humayun Saeed), a highly esteemed, Harvard-grad psychologist frequently appears on the show to discuss the psychological problems which have led to these problems in Pakistani society.
 Sana soon begins to receive text messages, e-mails and phone calls from a mysterious man who identifies himself as "The one who knows you".
-She soon beings to receive bouquets as well, but cannot tell who is sending them.
+She soon begins to receive bouquets as well, but cannot tell who is sending them.

 Ayesha Aleem, a medical student who quit school before earning her degree because of her marriage, was previously married to Dr. Faraz Saeed.
 However, Faraz divorced her seemingly for no reason and severed all ties with her, and refused to even return her dowry.
 Ayesha, emotionally broken after this, attempts to commit suicide.
 Faraz uses this event to fuel his argument that Ayesha is schizophrenic and mentally unstable, which was why he was forced to divorce her.
 Ayesha's father, shocked by the false accusations placed on his daughter, takes the case to court.
 It is later revealed that Ayesha is not insane, but simply depressed.
 During their marriage, Faraz used to beat her and verbally abuse her.
 He would frequently ask her whether she loved him enough to undergo pain for him, and would abuse her when she said yes, such as pressing a burning cigarette to her back.
 While Faraz and his family acted mentally unstable around Ayesha, they seemed perfectly normal in public, leading Ayesha to believe that she herself was at fault.
 She suffered with Faraz for 3 years before he finally divorced her.

 Meanwhile, Faraz's mother Dr. Sarah Saeed (Shamim Hilaly) has already chosen a new girl, Sawera, an esteemed fashion designer, for her son.
 The two meet and quickly fall in love, and are married months later.
 Faraz tells Sawera about his previous marriage and claims that the two were divorced because of Ayesha's mental condition.
 He says that Ayesha tried to kill both herself and him several times.
 After the two are married, Faraz emails their wedding and honeymoon pictures to Ayesha in order to further mentally torture her.